“What is hell? I maintain that it is the suffering of being unable to love.”

 A bit like fire.
 Fire is not light, any more than light is fire.
 But can fire really exist without giving off light?
 Or warmth?

 When you see the light and feel the warmth and smell the smoke, don’t you suspect there’s a fire?
 Often, you’re right.
 There is!

 Love is known, seen, felt, experienced by its attributes.
 Love is proven through the generous, comforting, caring and healing shadow it casts.

-The greatest writers and philosophers have listed forms of love as Eros, Philos, Agape and such.
-All expressions, manifestations of love.
+The greatest writers and philosophers have listed forms of love: Eros, Philos, Agape and such.
+All expressions of love.
 Some lower forms, others more fleeting or more conditional.
-But all very much love.
+But all very much manifestations of love.

 Is a campfire any less “fire” than a mighty forest-fire?

 Shalneva correctly says, “sexual love doesn’t last” and references Shakespeare.
 He knew that passion – of any kind - bears within it the seed of its own demise.
-That bonds built on feeling, on lust, are bound to live and die obeying the rules of passion: rising and falling, erupting and subsiding, ebbing and flowing.
+He knew that bonds built on feeling, on lust, are bound to live and die, obeying the rules of passion: rising and falling, erupting and subsiding, ebbing and flowing.
 He knew that our bodies and our passions have little to do with it, so he called love the marriage of “minds”.

-Shalneva says “sexual desire is powered by imagination” but keeps mixing it up with love.
+Shalneva says “sexual desire is powered by imagination”, but she keeps stumbling, by mixing it up with love.